assemblerflow/flowcraft/docs/create_template.rst

 Logger
 ^^^^^^

 A `logger` function is also required to add logs to the script.
+The logs are written to the ``.command.log`` file in the work directory of each process.

 First, the logger must be called, for example, after the **imports** as follows::